Every First Time Franchise Buyer’s Question

 Years ago, the FTC allowed the easy to understand term ‘earnings claims’ in franchise disclosure documents.
 That has morphed into ‘financial performance representations.’
 They essentially mean the same thing, but along with the name change came more control over what was being claimed and how those claims could be stated.
 (And for those of you who are interested, those claims are found in Item 19 of the disclosure documents.)
 So, when buyers ask ‘how much money can I make with this franchise’, the best source of information would be that Item 19 and the FPR.
 But keep this caveat in mind.
 That information is only a starting point and no indication of how any given new unit might fare.

 Obviously a good source of performance information is existing franchisees.
-But there are caveats here as well.
+But again there are caveats.
 For example, on what performance tier does that particular franchise fit within the system?
 Or, have you been pointed to a given franchisee by the salesman or broker you are dealing with?

 When buying a franchise, everyone wants to know how much money they can make, but even with quality due diligence you will never know until your particular unit is up and operating.

 The real shame is that most buyers never even perform the most basic of pre-purchase due diligence when searching for options.
 So can you imagine how they are starting out?
 I’ll tell you.
 Their heads are in the clouds and reality is about to strike.

-Twenty plus years ago the number was very small; maybe 20-25%.
+Back in the 90’s perhaps 20-25% of franchisors offered ‘earnings claims.’
 As time marched on and competition demanded that more information be available for buyers, the numbers went up.
 Today you’ll find 50%+ providing some type of financial performance representation.
 Good luck as you go forward.
 Ultimately, it won’t be ‘Mr. Salesman, how much money can I make with this franchise?’
 The seller is not your information source for that question.
-It will be you gathering your own real data from many sources and making a worthwhile forecast.
+It will be you gathering your own real data from many sources (including an FPR) and making a worthwhile forecast.